google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-07.markdown

 ## Web App Install Banners and Add to Homescreen for Chrome on Android

-Web app install banners give you the ability to have your users quickly and seamlessly add your web app to their home screen, making it easy to launch and return to your app.
+Web app install banners give you the ability to let your users quickly and seamlessly add your web app to their home screen, making it easy to launch and return to your app.
 Adding app install banners is easy, and Chrome handles most of the heavy lifting for you.
 We simply need to include a web app manifest file